Preparing for an Appointment

 In some cases, the cause of the pain will require further examination, and it may be necessary to refer you to your doctor for other investigations before any treatment is given.

-Payment is made by cash or cheque on the day of the appointment, or by BACS transfer in advance of the appointment for follow-ups.
+All other payments are made by cash or card on the day of the appointment, or by BACS transfer in advance of the appointment for follow-ups.

 Please see the clinics and prices page for pricing information.

-If you have to reschedule an appointment, please let me know at least 24 hours in advance where possible, otherwise the cancellation may incur a charge.
+If you have to reschedule an appointment, please let me know at least 24 hours in advance where possible, otherwise the cancellation is subject to full price charge.
 (All charges are explained on a consent form that you sign on your first appointment)